codegram/full-stack-fest-speaker-guidelines/GLOSSARY.md

-## Auditori AXA
+## Auditorium

-The auditorium where the conference happens.
+The conference happens at "Auditori AXA".
 It has capacity for 550+ people.

 **Address**: [Avinguda Diagonal 547, Barcelona](https://goo.gl/maps/PcStat2WiRF2)